vkcode7/cpp/lc/SlidingWindow/Sliding Window and Two Pointer.md

 # 11. Container With Most Water Solution
 ```

+# How to use Sliding Window Technique?
+There are basically two types of sliding window:

+## 1. Fixed Size Sliding Window:
+The general steps to solve these questions by following below steps:

+- Find the size of the window required, say K.
+- Compute the result for 1st window, i.e. include the first K elements of the data structure.
+- Then use a loop to slide the window by 1 and keep computing the result window by window.

+## 2. Variable Size Sliding Window:
+The general steps to solve these questions by following below steps:

+- In this type of sliding window problem, we increase our right pointer one by one till our condition is true.
+- At any step if our condition does not match, we shrink the size of our window by increasing left pointer.
+- Again, when our condition satisfies, we start increasing the right pointer and follow step 1.
+- We follow these steps until we reach to the end of the array.

+## Monotonic Stack
+A monotonic stack is a stack where elements are maintained in either a strictly increasing or decreasing order.
+This order allows for efficient solutions to problems involving comparisons between elements, such as finding the next greater or smaller element in a sequence.

+## Monotonic deque
+Here we introduce an interesting data structure.
+It's a deque with an interesting property - the elements in the deque from head to tail are in decreasing order (hence the name monotonic).

+To achieve this property, we modify the push operation so that when we push an element into the deque, we first pop everything smaller than it out of the deque.

 # 125. Valid Palindrome
 A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
 Alphanumeric characters include letters and numbers.